MaxHass12/Head_First_C/Chapter_2/NOTES.md

 - `fgets()` has a mandatory limit, for `scanf()` the limit is optional.
 - `scanf()` allows us to enter more than 1 data (or field), different kind of data and ability to specify what characters appear between fields. `fgets()` allows us to enter just 1 string.
 - `scanf()` can not read string with spaces.
 As soon as it reaches empty space `scanf()` stops reading. `fgets()` can read the whole string everytime.

+- If we want to enter structured data with several fields then `scanf`.
+If we enter single unstructured string then `fgets()` is probably the way to go.

 # 15. Anyone for three-card monte?